Causal clustering: design of cluster experiments under network interference: Setup

 Assumption \ref{ass:first_order} states that spillovers occur between neighbors and allows for arbitrary dependence of potential outcomes with neighbors' assignments.
-One-degree neighborhood dependence follows similarly to \cite{leung2020treatment}, \cite{li2022random}, and it is consistent with models often used in applications, e.g., \cite{cai2015social}, \cite{sinclair2012detecting}, \cite{muralidharan2017experimentation}. \cite{athey2018exact} provide a framework for testing Assumption \ref{ass:first_order}.
-The reader may refer to Remark \ref{rem:higher_order} for higher-order interference.
-Higher-order interference can be accomodated, although, in practice, higher order effects can be small and difficult to detect.
+One-degree neighborhood is consistent with models often used in applications, e.g., \cite{cai2015social}, \cite{sinclair2012detecting}, \cite{muralidharan2017experimentation}. \cite{athey2018exact} provide a framework for testing Assumption \ref{ass:first_order}.
+Higher-order interference can be accommodated, although higher-order effects are often small and difficult to detect (see Remark \ref{rem:higher_order}).
+With a slight abuse of notation, we occasionally write $\mu_i(\mathbf{d})$ for $\mu_i(\mathbf{d}_i, \mathbf{d}_{\mathcal{N}_i})$ for notational convenience.

-We will refer to $\tau_{n, \mu}$ as the overall effect in Equation \eqref{eqn:overall} to make the dependence of $\tau_n$ on $(\mu_1, \cdots, \mu_n)$ explicit.
+We will refer to $\tau_{n, \mu}$ as the GATE in Equation \eqref{eqn:overall} to make the dependence of $\tau_n$ on $(\mu_1, \cdots, \mu_n)$ explicit.
 We do not assume that we know or can estimate consistently $\mu_i$.
-(Because the functions $\mu_i$ and their classes $\mathcal{M}_{0, i}, \mathcal{M}_{1, i}$ are indexed by $i$, such functions cannot be consistently estimated.)
+(The functions $\mu_i$ and their classes $\mathcal{M}_{0, i}, \mathcal{M}_{1, i}$ are indexed by $i$, and therefore they cannot be consistently estimated.)
 Instead, we allow for \textit{arbitrary} classes $\mathcal{M}_{1, i}, \mathcal{M}_{0, i}$ of potential outcome functions, as long as such classes satisfy the conditions below.
-These classes have to be both sufficiently large in order to accomodate rich structures in the data, as well as satisfy some restrictions to be able to estimate features of causal effects.
+These classes have to be sufficiently large to accommodate rich structures in the data, as well as satisfy some restrictions to be able to estimate features of causal effects.